How Old is Too Old to Have a Baby?

 If you’re interested in in vitro fertilization, whether now or in the future, you can choose to freeze some of your eggs for use when you decide to conceive.
 This allows you to use younger eggs despite being more mature in life.
 Surrogacy is another alternative.
 Surrogates at Growing Generations are typically 21-38, have already delivered children of their own and have access to a wealth of resources that benefit them and you.

-If you are considering surrogacy, or you are thinking about being a surrogate or egg donor, take the next step.
+If you are considering surrogacy, or you are thinking about being a surrogate or egg donor, click here to take the next step.